 - Surround yourself with soothing music, smells, scenes and company.

-- Blue, green, silver and gray are particularly calming.
+- The colors blue, green, silver and gray are particularly calming.

-- Sandalwood, rose, jasmine, mint, lavender, fennel and chamomile promote a sense of well being.
+- The scent of sandalwood, rose, jasmine, mint, lavender, fennel and chamomile not only are cooling, they also promote a sense of well being.

 - Laugh!
 Enjoy activities and friends to bring out your playful side.